 Put the pot back on the heat and continue cooking, do the test in a saucer to evaluate the consistency, when it is thick enough, you can pour it into the previously sterilized jars;

 Close the jars tightly and boil them in a bain-marie for about half an hour and then let them cool.
 This last step is essential to increase the preservation time of the jam.

 You can keep the kiwi jam for about six months.
 Before consuming it, we advise you to wait a week and then keep the open jar in the refrigerator for a maximum of one week.
 If you keep the jam for a long time, before opening the jar, do a visual inspection to check that no mold has formed, also if the cap is curved upwards and pressing with your finger in its center you hear a “click-clack” ”, The jar is no longer vacuum-sealed and its contents must not be consumed or tasted.

 What to combine with and how to consume kiwi jam

-If you are one of the lovers of white yoghurt for breakfast, you can make it even more delicious by garnishing it with a few teaspoons of kiwi jam and a handful of oat flakes.
-We could define it as a bowel-friendly breakfast, between the probiotics of yoghurt and the fibre of oat flakes and kiwi jam, but above all, the latter will give yoghurt that touch of natural sweetness making it even more pleasant.
+If you are one of the lovers of white yogurt for breakfast, you can make it even more delicious by garnishing it with a few teaspoons of kiwi jam and a handful of oat flakes.
+We could define it as a bowel-friendly breakfast, between the probiotics of yogurt and the fiber of oat flakes and kiwi jam, but above all, the latter will give yogurt that touch of natural sweetness making it even more pleasant.

 The kiwi jam is really unusual and, contrary to what one might think, it is also very delicious to spread on toast or rusks.
 If you want to enjoy breakfast between the classic and the unusual, we advise you to combine a good cup of ginger tea with a slice of well-toasted cereal bread, garnished with a veil of homemade kiwi jam.
 The taste of ginger goes very well with kiwifruit jam, in fact, as illustrated below, we propose the variant of kiwi and ginger jam.